dgraph-io/dgraph/wiki/content/query-language/index.md

 Keyword `_predicate_` retrieves all predicates out of nodes at the level used.

-Query Example: All predicates from director Steven Spielberg.
+Query Example: All predicates from actor Geoffrey Rush.
 {{< runnable >}}
 {
-  director(func: allofterms(name, "steven spielberg")) {
+  director(func: eq(name, "Geoffrey Rush")) {
     _predicate_
   }
 }